based in Chernivtsi, Ukraine — open to projects

 Working on a window manager

 Next step for MaxOS.
-Open to new projects and collaboration.
+Also open to new projects and collaboration.

 Step 01

-I don't start building until I know what I'm building.
+I don't start building until I actually know what I'm building.
 Docs, source code, whatever it takes.
+If I don't get it, I go deeper.

 Step 02

 No frameworks unless I need them.
-I'd rather write more code and understand every line.
+I'd rather write more code and understand every line than import something I can't explain.

 Step 03

 Half my learning happens when things go wrong.
-Kernel panics, segfaults — those moments stick.
+Kernel panics, segfaults — those are the moments that actually stick.

 Step 04

-At some point you have to finish it.
-Get to working first, then layer on complexity.
+At some point you just have to finish it.
+Get to a working state first, then layer on complexity.

 Got a project?
 Want to collab on something low-level?
 Or just talk about operating systems and anime?
 I'm down.